Alliasd/ELIoT/README.md

 5. Multicast functionality is added.
 Hence, a function *CoapNode.prototype.multicast(path, method, value, callback)* was created.
 It takes the object path (eg. /3303/0/5700), method (eg. PUT) and value (payload) as parameters and creates a multicast request.
 Also a function *startMultiListener(cn, callback)* was created to make the clients to listen the multicast address.
 This needs to be called inside register function (see number 2).
 One condition is also added to *CoapNode.prototype.request(reqObj, ownAgent, callback)* function.

-6. Function *CoapNode.prototype._enableReport(oid, iid, rid, rsp, callback)* is modified to support observation by
+6. Function *CoapNode.prototype._enableReport(oid, iid, rid, rsp, callback)* is modified to support observation with Leshan.

 The library still has the following limitations: